Monday, October 14, 2019

 Filled with the need for vengeance, the boys dynamited railroads and ambushed German convoys, killing soldiers and building a reputation for valor.
 They also supplied the group with food by taking it from the local population and smuggling it back into the camps.
 As the war progressed and the German army was beaten back from the Russian interior, the Soviets began to airdrop short wave radios, weapons, and other much-needed supplies to the partisans in White Russia.
 The partisans were even able to evacuate their wounded behind enemy lines.
 Finally, when the Soviet army liberated the area, they enjoyed their hard won victory as the Germans beat a hasty westward retreat.

-As was the case with most partisans, the Felson brothers were assimilated into the Soviet army, but soon became separated when Don was discharged for an ulcer he developed.
+As was the case with most partisans, the Felson brothers were assimilated into the Soviet army, but soon became separated when Don was discharged after he developed an ulcer.
 Stan continued to fight in the Soviet Army, but soon reunited with Don when they met back in Glubokie, where they both made plans to flee westward.
 Staying clear of the Soviet army, they escaped through Poland to American-occupied Germany, where they ended up at a DP camp.

 Back during the Russo-Japanese war of 1904, Don’s great-uncle Saul was stationed at the front; afterwards, he managed to cross the Pacific and settle down in San Francisco.
 The two brothers hoped to join him there.
 From the DP camp, the brothers used their network of family and friends to secure visas to the United States.
 They arrived in San Francisco in 1947 and went to work for Saul’s contracting business.
 Not long after, Don met and married his wife.
 Their three sons took over the family business after Don passed away in 2002.